Human Rights & Factory Partners

 Supporting the women who work in our supply chain is part of our commitment to human rights.
 When women are healthier, their children and families are healthier.
 And when women have an income, they tend to invest in their children and families, creating benefits that reach far beyond themselves.

 We aim to drive positive change by producing more of our products in factories where women have resources to learn, grow and lead.
 We're also dedicating a portion of our corporate grantmaking to this topic for the first time.

 Produce 90% of Nordstrom Made products in factories that invest in women's empowerment.

-Contribute $250,000 in corporate grants to organizations that support women's empowerment to create training and resources within our global supply chain.
+Contribute $250,000 in corporate grants to organizations that support women's empowerment by creating training and resources within our global supply chain.

 In 2007, Nordstrom was the first retailer to begin implementing BSR's HERproject™ programming in an apparel factory.
 Since then, we've partnered to launch HERproject worker empowerment programs in more than 30 factories in five countries, reaching more than 25,000 workers.

 Through this work, by the end of 2020 we're on track to ensure that more than 20% of Nordstrom Made products are made in factories that have invested in women's empowerment, through peer-led trainings on topics like health, financial literacy, communication and leadership skills.
 We're expanding production in factories that have made this commitment as we work to achieve our 2025 goal.

 These programs have ripple effects that benefit families and entire communities by providing valuable skills and education that can help people thrive at work and beyond.
 Our factory partners have also seen business benefits as a result of the program, including reduced absenteeism and turnover.

 Products made in HERproject factories can be found in our Sustainable Style category because they meet our criteria for responsible manufacturing.